Cyfrin/Updraft/courses/security/4-puppy-raffle/5-tooling-aderyn/+page.md

 ### Wrap Up

 Fast, and efficient, [**Aderyn**](https://github.com/Cyfrin/aderyn) offers a swift vulnerability report of your smart contracts which is almost ready to be presented.
 Aesthetically neat and structurally organized, the tool is a quick starter for anyone performing security reviews.
-We'll be leveraging the poweer of Aderyn throughout the course!.
+We'll be leveraging the power of Aderyn throughout the course!.

 Let's look at one more tool briefly in the next lesson.